facebook

 You’ve probably seen this neighbourhood on the news, and not in a good way.
 Amenities-wise, though, the recent expansion of Northpoint City is a huge upgrade.

-For a more in-depth look at neighbourhoods in Singapore, check out 99.co’s neighbourhood guide.
+For a more in-depth look at neighbourhoods in Singapore, check out 99.co’s neighbourhood directory.

 If you found this article helpful, 99.co recommends 5 unofficial expat enclaves in Singapore and Rental features to look out for: pet, wifi and cooking friendly places to live.